ripley57/CW_Tools/tools/git/GIT_CHEATSHEET.md

 my-new-origin-3	https://github.com/ripley57/GitPlay.git (push
 To work with one of these:
 git push --set-upstream my-new-origin-2 master
-Running "git status" will now confirm the one you are working with: git status
+Now running "git status" will confirm the one you are working with: git status
 On branch master
 Your branch is up-to-date with 'my-new-origin-2/master